Vaberer/Google-Material-Design-Icons-Swift/README.md

 Forked from original project by @vaberer

-Updated for Swift 4
+Updated for Swift 4 and rewritten to simplify the code and make it easier to update

+The code now lists all icons for the 3.0.1 release, and includes the updated font file

+However - updating the code points is a manual process - so most new icons are still commented out.
+If you want a new icon, you just have to find and update the codepoint.
+See instructions in the demo project UpdatingNotes.txt on how to do that.

-Various convenience methods updated to make them even more convenient
+Various convenience methods have been updated to make them even more convenient.

 ![Font Awesome Swift](https://github.com/Vaberer/Font-Awesome-Swift/blob/master/resources/opensource_matters.png)